-- A system in the S/R language is constructed to abstract the sensor system.
+- 1. A system in the S/R language is constructed to abstract the sensor system.
 For each hardware or software component, a S/R process is introduced.
 The S/R process simulates the interface of the component.
 Within the constraint of the interface, the S/R process behaves non-deterministically.
-Essentially, we translate the interface of the component into S/R. All these S/R processes are composed together through the simulated interfaces as how the components are composed in Figure 10. - 2.
-Starting from P_1 , a cone-of-influence analysis is conducted on verified properties of the hardware and software components based on the component interfaces and the component composition graph.
-All component properties related to P_1 by the analysis are included in the abstraction.
+Essentially, we translate the interface of the component into S/R. All these S/R processes are composed together through the simulated interfaces as how the components are composed in Fig. 10. - 2.
+Starting from $P_1$ , a cone-of-influence analysis is conducted on verified properties of the hardware and software components based on the component interfaces and the component composition graph.
+All component properties related to $P_1$ by the analysis are included in the abstraction.
 They are used to constrain the S/R system: A property of a hardware or software component is translated to a S/R process and composed with the S/R process abstracting the component.

 The constrained S/R system is the abstraction.
 Note that to include a related component property into the abstraction, two conditions must be validated: (1) the assumptions of the property are implied by the properties of other components, which can be validated via a simple model checking run; (2) the property does not involve in circular reasoning among component properties.
-Circular reasoning can be avoided using the following methods (but not limited to them): (1) avoid using an assumption that creates a dependency cycle; (2) use temporal induction proposed by McMillan [19]; or (3) use the compositional reasoning rule proposed by Amla, et al [4].
+Circular reasoning can be avoided using the following methods (but not limited to them): (1) avoid using an assumption that creates a dependency cycle; (2) use temporal induction proposed by McMillan (1999); or (3) use the compositional reasoning rule proposed by Amla et al. (2001).

-The abstraction constructed includes the properties of S-SEN in Figure 4, the properties of S-NET in Figure 6, the properties of the hardware components in Figure 8, and the properties of the bridge components.
+The abstraction constructed includes the properties of S-SEN in Fig. 4, the properties of S-NET in Fig. 6, the properties of the hardware components in Fig. 8, and the properties of the bridge components.
 The assumptions of S-SEN and S-NET are satisfied by the properties of the hardware components through the conversion of the bridge components.
 S-SEN and S-NET satisfy the handshake-related properties of each other.
-The properties of the hardware, software, and bridge components shown in Figure 12 imply P_1 .
-(Note that S-SEN.Output is mapped to S-NET.Data.)
-The implication relationship is established by model checking P_1 on the abstraction, which takes 0.1 seconds and 3.40 megabytes.
+The properties of the hardware, software, and bridge components shown in Fig. 12 imply $P_1$ .
+(Note that S-SEN. Output is mapped to S-NET.
+Data.)
+The implication relationship is established by model checking $P_1$ on the abstraction, which takes 0.1 s and 3.40 megabyte.

 The abstraction is conservative.
 If the property holds on the abstraction, it holds on the system; otherwise, the abstraction can be refined by verifying additional component properties and including them into the abstraction.
-If the property does not hold on the system, error trace analysis and abstraction refinement are likely to uncover the cause.
-(See below for an example of bug detection.)
-Verification of additional properties are rarely needed for widely reused components.
+If the property does not hold on the system, error trace